Finding the right counsellor is an important part of the journey to finding your authentic self.

 2018 Trauma and Empathy Workshop

-We acknowledge that as an LGBTQ Therapist Nita Agustin operates on the traditional, ancestral and unceded ancestral and unceded homelands of the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh speaking peoples and are grateful to be on this territory.
+We acknowledge that as an LGBTQ Therapist Burnaby, Nita Agustin operates on the traditional, ancestral and unceded ancestral and unceded homelands of the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh speaking peoples and are grateful to be on this territory.